EllaPham/TEIT/_posts/2016-06-27-emulated-sensor.md

 ## 5.2.
 Run Emulated sensor

-After data preparation and configuration in “sensor.conf” In command line, typing this command as below:
+After data preparation and configuration in *sensor.conf* In command line, typing this command as below:

     java -jar target\EmulatedSensor-1.0-SNAPSHOT.jar